 To help you decide which hiking camera to buy, we reviewed the top five of them currently on the market.

 What Makes a Top Rated Hiking Camera?

-You would want to have the camera readily available while hiking, since you will only have mere seconds to snap a great shot of birds, animals or other moving themes you may encounter.
-To do so, you would have to keep it in your jacket pocked, your backpack’s hip belt pocket or your pants’ side pocket.
+You would want to have the camera readily available while hiking since you will only have mere seconds to snap a great shot of birds, animals or other moving themes you may encounter.
+To do so, you would have to keep it in your jacket pocket, your backpack’s hip belt pocket or your pants’ side pocket.
 This can only happen if the camera is small enough.

 Who would want to carry heavy things during hiking?
 We guessed nobody, that’s why we only included lightweight models.

 Hiking cameras should withstand scraping and shaking.
 This is achieved through the use of special materials.
 The cameras in our review are fairly robust.

 Those in-the-know, know that you can’t have professional photography without certain trade-offs.
 To have top image quality, you need a large camera.
 For our review, we picked cameras that achieve the best compromise between performance and size.

 Full HD video recording, waterproof and high performance lens, all in a camera that can withstand harsh environments

 - 4X wide-angle optical zoom with fast f2.0 high-speed lens